-sudo supports a plugin architecture for security policies and input/output logging.
-Third parties can develop and distribute their own policy and I/O logging plugins to work seamlessly with the sudo front end.
+sudo supports a plugin architecture for security policies, auditing, and input/output logging.
+Third parties can develop and distribute their own plugins to work seamlessly with the sudo front-end.
 The default security policy is sudoers, which is configured via the file /etc/sudoers, or via LDAP.
 See the Plugins section for more information.